jj09/jj09.github.io/_drafts/i-am-an-ironman-.md

 ---
 <p><!-- wp:paragraph --></p>
 <p>Since joining Facebook, this blog is not very technical.
 This is mostly caused by extreme scrutiny that company is facing.
 I wish I could've share more about awesome things we did at Facebook Marketplace to help over 1 Billion people to buy and sell used things for cheap instead of throwing them away and buying new, expensive items.
 It's just a safety measure to prevent others from taking 1 single data point, putting it our of context and building a Sci-Fi narrative.
 Instead I blog about my <a href="https://jj09.net/puppy-tutorial/"><s>puppy</s> dog</a>, and now Ironman triathlon.</p>

+<p>I've been doing triathlons for over 5 years now.
+Mostly Sprint and Olympic distances, Ocassionally half Ironman (AKA Ironman 70.3).
+The Sprint distance is 750m of swimming, followed by 20km biking and 5k run.
+Olympic is double that: 1.5k swim + 40k bike + 10k run.
+Half Ironman is 1.2 mile swim + 56 mile bike + 13.1 mile run (half marathon), which adds up to total of 70.3 miles.
+Hence, it's also being called Ironman 70.3.</p>

+<p>I knew that at some point in my life I wanted to finish the full distance Ironman triathlon.
+Then COViD happen, and it put a pause on my favorite sport.
+In 2020, together with friends we did our own Sprint and Olympic distance triathlon at Lake Sammamish.
+We just swam, change to bike outfit, did the bike distance, and after locking bikes securely, finished everything with a run.</p>

+<p>When, in 2021 triathlons started happening again, I decided to do Ironman 70.3 Oregon.
+After finishing it, in July, I thought: why not keep training and do full Ironman this year?
+There was Ironman California, just 3 months away, which would be just enough time to build up from half to full Ironman.
+After discussing it with my wife, I signed up!</p>

 <h3>How did I get into triathlon</h3>
 - Lance
 - Biking